The Waiting Room

-—Agatha Christie, from the epilogue of Agatha Christie: An Autobiography
+— Agatha Christie, from the epilogue in Agatha Christie: An Autobiography

 What does waiting look like?
 How much of our lives are spent waiting?
 Is life just merely passing time?